AlbertoIbarra/DataViz_Course/Data Descriptions/software.md

     + `item_cnt_day`, the number of product units sold that day in that shop.
 A negative value indicates a return.

-* The table `shops` contains supplemental information about the 60 shops covered by the database.
+* The table `shops` (original version `shops_ru`) contains supplemental information about the 60 shops covered by the database.
 The fields are:

     + `shop_name`, the name of the shop.